Peptides Are Everywhere Right Now: Here's What Your Body Actually Needs to Know

 Key Categories of Peptide Signaling in the Body

-Research has identified several major functional categories of naturally occurring peptides.
-Each plays a distinct role in how your body maintains health over time.
+Research has identified several major functional categories of naturally occurring peptides, each playing a distinct role in how your body maintains health over time.

 Immune-Modulating Peptides

-These peptides help regulate the immune system - both amplifying responses when threats are detected and calming inflammation when the threat has passed.
-A healthy inflammatory response is protective; a dysregulated one contributes to a wide range of chronic conditions.
+These peptides help regulate the immune system — both amplifying responses when threats are detected and calming inflammation when the threat has passed.
 Peptides in this category help the immune system stay calibrated.

 Tissue Repair and Regenerative Peptides